 - development of skills and abilities in using knowledge from the area of civil engineering,

-- knowledge and understanding of the basics and historic development of civil engineering with an assessment of the role in sustainable development and impacts on sustainable development,
+- • knowledge and understanding of the basics and historic development of civil engineering with an assessment of the role in sustainable development and impacts on sustainable development,

 - understanding general structure of the basic discipline and its link with sub-disciplines,